marioalletto1985/Jamf-Pro-Snipe-IT-APIs/README.md

 🧠 Tech Stack

-Jamf Pro API (for device enrollment and management data)
+Jamf Pro (for device enrollment and management data)

 Snipe-IT API (for asset tagging and status updates)